Co-Diovan (Valsartan And Hydrochlorothiazide)

 Frequently Asked Questions

-Yes, you can take Co-Diovan with or without food.
-However, if your stomach gets upset after taking it, always take it after a meal.
+You can take Co-Diovan with or without food, but if you experience stomach upset, consider taking it after a meal.

-You should tell your doctor if you drink alcohol, as alcohol can interact with Co-Diovan and may increase the risk of side effects.
+Inform your doctor if you drink alcohol, as it may interact with the medication.

-If you miss your dose, take it as soon as you remember and then return to your normal schedule.
-If it’s almost time for your next dose, skip the missed dose.
-Never take a double dose to make up for a missed one.
+If you miss a dose, take it as soon as you remember, but skip it if it's almost time for your next dose.
+Do not double the dose.

 Important Disclaimer